unicef-drp/Ahead-of-the-Storm-DATAPIPELINE/snowflake/README.md

   --type initialize --countries TWN --zoom 14
 ```

+**Note:** This uses password authentication to connect to Snowflake.
+The container runs locally but writes to Snowflake stage, allowing testing of the full pipeline before deploying to SPCS.

 ### Option 2: Running in SPCS (Production)

 Execute the pipeline as a SPCS job using `EXECUTE JOB SERVICE`: